unplugin/unplugin-replace/README.md

 `find`

-Supply a string or RegExp to find what you are looking for
+Supply a string or RegExp to find what you are looking for.

 `replacement`

-Supply a string to directly replace what you've found, or a function to dynamically modify your findings
+Can be a string or a function.

+- If it's a string, it will replace the substring matched by pattern.
+A number of special replacement patterns are supported
+- If it's a function, it will be invoked for every match and its return value is used as the replacement text.

 ## Type Decalrations